A Survey on 3D Skeleton-Based Action Recognition Using Learning Method: Introduction

+To address these issues comprehensively, this survey aims to provide a detailed summary of 3D SAR employing four fundamental deep learning architectures: RNNs, CNNs, GCNs, and Transformers.
+Additionally, we delve into the motivations behind the choice of these models and offer insights into potential future directions for research in this field.

-\item A comprehensive introduction about the superiority of 3D skeleton sequence data and characteristics of three kinds of deep models are presented in a detailed but clear manner, and a general pipline in 3D skeleton-based action recognition using deep learning methods is illustrated. \item For each kinds of deep model, sevral latest algorithms based on skeleton data is introduced from a data-driven prespective such as spatial-termoral modeling, skeleton-data representation and the way for co-occurrence feature learning, that's also the existing classic problems to be solve. \item A disscusion which firstly address the latest challanging datasets NTU-RGB+D 120 accompanied by several top-rank methods and then about the future direction. \item The first study which take all kinds of deep models including RNN-based CNN-based and GCN based methods into account in 3D skeleton-based action recognition.
+In summary, our study encompasses four key contributions: \begin{itemize} \item A comprehensive introduction about the superiority of 3D skeleton sequence data and characteristics of three kinds of fundamental deep architectures are presented in a detailed and clear manner, and a general pipeline in 3D SAR using deep learning methods is illustrated. \item Within each type of deep architecture, numerous contemporary methods leveraging skeleton data are introduced, focusing on data-driven approaches.
+These encompass spatial-temporal modeling, innovative skeleton data representation, and methods for co-occurrence feature learning. \item The discussion begins by addressing the latest challenging datasets, notably the NTU-RGB+D 120, along with an exploration of several top-ranked methods.
+Subsequently, it delves into envisaged future directions in this domain. \item The initial study comprehensively examines four foundational deep architectures, encompassing RNN-based, CNN-based, GCN-based, and Transformer-based methods within the domain of 3D SAR. \end{itemize}